Binary Tree in Action (Construction)

 var buildTree = function(preorder, inorder) {};

-Let's get straight to the point and think about the approach.
-First, consider what the root node should do.
+Let’s get straight to the main idea.
+First, think about what the root node should do.

-Similar to the previous problem, we need to determine the value of the root node, create the root node, and then recursively construct the left and right subtrees.
+Like the previous question, we need to find the value of the root node, build the root, and then use recursion to build the left and right subtrees.

-Let's review the characteristics of the preorder and inorder traversal results.
+First, let’s review the characteristics of preorder and inorder traversal results.

 void traverse(TreeNode root) {